 Quilters differ on whether or not to use bias quilt binding.
 You have several alternatives, let's see what they are.

-There are three ways to cut strips for binding quilts, all with their own strengths and weaknesses.
-And all can be used for either single or double fold bindings.
+There are three ways to cut strips for binding quilts; all with their own strengths and weaknesses.
+Each can be used for either single or double fold bindings.

 This binding is cut at a 45 degree angle to the selvedge.
-It is very stretchy and can be used on any edge.
+True bias is very stretchy and can be used on any edge.
 For tightly curved edges, you must use bias to get a nice flat binding that doesn't cup.

-Take care not to stretch it out of shape when sewing it to a quilt.
+Take care not to pull and stretch it out of shape when sewing it to your quilt.

 This binding is cut in strips that are perpendicular (90 degrees) to the selvedge and makes the most economical use of fabric.
 In production, fabric is pulled slightly off grain as it is rolled on a cardboard bolt.
-So cross grain strips are rarely straight on grain.
+So strips cut selvedge to selvedge are rarely straight on grain.

 This means they have some stretch and can be used on quilts with either straight edges, mitered corners and or gently curving edges.